 Open Space Technology (short: OST) is a form of a meeting, or to be more precise, a form of a conference.
 Such a meeting or conference is called an open space.
 At it-agile we do open spaces several times a year, company wide and also within smaller groups.
 We use it at our customers all the time, sometimes even in trainings.

 An open space usually lasts between half a day and 2 days, and it has no agenda.
 There’s an inspiring and guiding theme for the whole meeting like “How to tune our company?” so every attendee will know what the open space is about.
 Open spaces are moderated by an experienced host who facilitates the attendees.
-He takes care of the meeting process so that the attendees can concentrate on what matters most: communicating with each.
+He takes care of the meeting process so that the attendees can concentrate on what matters most: communicating with each other.

 The agenda is built by the attendees at the beginning of an open space.
 Everyone who wants to share something he knows or wants to know about or just wants to exchange thoughts about something writes his session title onto a card together with his name as the session host.
 The name is needed for the attendees to know who the session host is.